baskerville/plato/doc/MANUAL.md

 You can select the search target by tapping the label in the bottom bar.
 You can set the input languages of a dictionary by tapping and holding the target's label.
 You can then provide a comma-separated list of IETF language tags (e.g.: *en, en-US, en-GB*).

+# Input Fields

+Tapping an input field will:
+- Focus the input field if it isn't.
+- Move the cursor under your finger if it is.

+Tap and hold inside an input field to bring up the input history menu.

 # Annex

 ## Combination Sequences